papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ### Settings

 Through the keyword `settings`, it's possible to define the general settings for the network.
-The following keys are available:
+The available keys are:

 |                 Key                  |  Type   | Description                                                                                               | Default Value                            |
 | :----------------------------------: | :-----: | :-------------------------------------------------------------------------------------------------------- | :--------------------------------------- |